Business Administration, BBA

 Approved List of Business Minors: Financial Planning, Finance for Business Majors, Human Resource Management, Information Systems, Supply Chain Management, Consumer Marketing, Professional Selling, Business Data Analytics

-Graduation Requirements – Review DPR for Status
+Graduation Requirements – Review Stellic for Status

 • 120 Credit Hours